 The Urdd stands as a key organisation in Wales working with partners such as Welsh Government, British Council, BBC, WRU, Commonwealth Games, S4C, Wales Arts International to name a few.
 Our partnership collaborations with these organisations has ensured successful initiatives for Young people and we have in the last few years expanded our work internationally through projects in Kenya, Alabama, Ireland, Patagonia, Hungary, Brussels, Cameroon, Australia and Japan.
 We want to continue to work alongside our partners to amplify the story of Wales as a successful, confident, vibrant and open nation.

 The Urdd has ambitious plans to ensure Wales makes a positive impact, to ensure that more people know about Wales, offer international experiences for young people and celebrate the cultural richness of Wales.
-Some aspects of the work might be on hold due to Covid-19, but it is on-going.

 The Urdd is a unique organisation in the world, and we wish to create globally aware young people we believe that by recognising our strengths in Wales together we as an organisation can prioritise:

 • what is unique to Wales

 • a way of working that is at the heart of the Future Generations Act

 We are every proud of what we have achieved to date, and our vision for the future remains.

 Over the last few years, the Urdd has been busy making valuable contacts and connecting with young people around the world.

 Urdd 7s Rugby team travel to Auckland, New Zealand for the World School Sevens.Learn more

 Dafydd, Manon, Tomos and Siriol were chosen to represent the Urdd in Philadelphia and perform at the North American Festival of Wales in September 2022, following their performances at the 2021 Eisteddfod T and the 2022 Urdd Eisteddfod in Denbigh.Learn more